Exclusive: DOD Sends White House Medal of Honor Approval for Alwyn Cashe

 Cashe was first awarded the Silver Star for his heroism.
 However, his then-battalion commander, Army Col. Gary Brito, fought to have it upgraded to the Medal of Honor.
 Cashe’s older sister, Kasinal Cashe White, also began doing research and learned that her baby brother was qualified for the upgraded award.
 However, by then, the five-year statute of limitations for the Medal of Honor since Cashe’s heroic deed had passed.

 But White and fellow veterans kept pushing.
-Just when they were about to give up, lawmakers who learned of Cashe’s story stepped in.
+Just when they thought they had exhausted every option, lawmakers who learned of Cashe’s story stepped in.

 Together, Rep. Stephanie Murphy (D-FL), who represented Cashe’s hometown district, Army Green Beret lieutenant colonel Rep. Mike Waltz (R-FL), and Navy SEAL veteran Rep. Dan Crenshaw (R-TX) asked then-Defense Secretary Mark Esper to review Cashe’s case.
-Esper in September told them he agreed Cashe deserved the Medal of Honor but said Congress would have to pass a law extending the statute of limitations first.
+Esper in August told them he agreed Cashe deserved the Medal of Honor but said Congress would need to pass a law extending the statute of limitations first.

 Murphy and Waltz — with help from Sen. Tom Cotton (R-AR) in the Senate — fought hard to push the bill through a bitterly divided Congress that was stalled at the time over Judge Amy Barrett Coney’s nomination.
 Congress finally passed the bill in November.
 However, shortly after, Esper was fired.

-A senior defense official confirmed to Breitbart News that Miller recently pushed it through to the White House, where it now heads to the president for approval.
+A senior defense official confirmed to Breitbart News that Miller recently pushed it through to the White House, where it now heads to President Donald Trump for approval.

 Trump in December signed Congress’s bill extending the statute of limitations for Cashe and is likely to approve and issue the award in the coming weeks.